stepchowfun/typical/README.md

 The only safe way to roll out this change (as written) is to finish updating all clients before beginning to update any servers.
 Otherwise, a client still running the old code might send a request to an updated server, which promptly rejects the request because it lacks the new field.

-That kind of rollout may not be feasible.
+That kind of attentive rollout may not be feasible.
 You may not be in control of the order in which clients and servers are updated.
 Or, the clients and servers might be updated together, but not atomically.
 The client and the server might even be part of the same replicated service, so it wouldn't be possible to update one before the other no matter how careful you are.

 Removing a required field can present analogous difficulties.
 Suppose, despite the aforementioned challenges, you were able to successfully introduce `from` as a required field.
 Now, an unrelated issue is forcing you to roll it back.
 That's just as dangerous as adding it was in the first place: if a client gets updated before a server, that client may then send the server a message without the `from` field, which the server will reject since it still expects that field to be present.

 ### The trouble with `optional` fields

-Due to the trouble associated with required fields, the conventional wisdom is simply to never use them; all fields should be `optional`.
+Due to the trouble associated with required fields, the conventional wisdom is simply to never use them; all fields should be declared `optional`.

 However, this advice ignores the reality that some things really are *semantically required*, even if they aren't declared as required in the schema.
 An API cannot be expected to work if it doesn't have the data it needs.
 Having semantically required fields declared as `optional` places extra burden on both writers and readers: writers cannot rely on the type system to prevent them from accidentally forgetting to set the field, and readers must handle the case of the field being missing to satisfy the type checker even though that field is always supposed to be set.